Delboy/DryDrops/TESTING.md

 ![Products-sort](assets/images/products-sort.png)

 *As a shopper, I can view products I have saved so that I can navigate to them easily without having to find them again*
-- Liked products will appear in the user's favorite items list, located on the user's profile page.
+- Liked products will appear in the user's favourite items list, located on the user's profile page.

 ![Favourite-items](assets/images/favourite-items.png)